-Theologians call this the "already/not yet" of the Christian life.
+This is called the "already/not yet" of the Christian life.
 So, child of God, keep fighting.
 You are not yet holy in your habits.
 And, child of God, keep resting.
-You are already holy in your bloodbought identity.
+You are already holy in your blood-bought identity.